 - 4 cups sugar

-3. Add entire measure of sugar, stirring to dissolve.
+3. Add the entire measure of sugar, stirring to dissolve.
 Return mixture to a full rolling boil.
-Boil hard 1 minute, stirring constantly.
+Boil hard for 1 minute, stirring constantly.
 Remove from heat.
 Skim foam if necessary.

 4. Follow “Fresh Preserving Instructions” for water-bath canning.